 This delicious pesto turns ordinary carbs into special meals.
 You can use this as suggested below for serving with pasta, pizza, or potatoes.
 Or skip the carbs as I’ve done here, and toss this pesto with “noodles” made of raw zucchini and/or yellow summer squash made with a spiral slicer.
 No matter how you use it, this pesto, made greener with spinach, imparts a rich, briny flavor from the addition of miso. more→

 This offbeat grilling sauce is great for basting or marinating kebabs of tofu, tempeh, seitan; it’s also delicious on eggplant and corn headed for the barbecue.
 Recipe by Adair Moran, from Main Street Vegan* by Victoria Moran and Adair Moran, © 2012, Tarcher/Putnam. more→

 Spinach, in combination with basil, makes a less intensely-flavored pesto sauce.
 Some may enjoy this milder flavor, whether served traditionally on pasta, or as a topping for potatoes or an offbeat dressing for potato salad, on grains, or as a garnish for soup. more→

 This easy and luscious combination of readymade peanut satay sauce and coconut milk is as welcome on raw salads and cold noodles as it is to embellish warm noodle, grain, or vegetable dishes.
-Adapted from Vegan Express. more→
+Photos by Hannah Kaminsky. more→